 Intuitive eating is the way to long term, sustainable happiness, health and peace with food.
 But it takes a lot of work, there is a lot of gray area, and it’s a journey of ebb and flow where you are continuously learning more about yourself and your body.
 Myself included.
 There are days I overshoot my hunger and end up too full.
 There are times I’m tired or stressed and eat ice cream out of the pint in an emotional way.
 That’s okay.
 It’s not about perfection, it’s about learning.
 And over time, as you learn what makes your body feel best and what foods are most satisfying and you eat in a way that both nourishes and satisfies, your body will eventually find it’s set point.

 Because when you eat satisfying foods, the “what the hell, I’ll eat whatever I want” days dwindle, because you’ve given yourself permission to eat all foods at all times.
 Binging and overeating decreases because you’re not intentionally restricting calories or carbs or fats and you’re not mentally restricting certain foods.
 Eating to numb out feelings (which neglects your body’s physical needs) decreases because you’re in touch with your body’s actual needs and can respond to those needs appropriately.
 And from a physiological standpoint, stress dramatically decreases (which is a huge factor in finding your set point) when you release the pressure to adhere to xyz eating plan or exercise xyz way or not eat certain foods – and instead allow yourself to eat anything you want, whenever you want.
 Simply giving yourself permission to eat all foods makes previously “forbidden” foods less likely to be foods you overeat or binge on – because you know you can have them whenever you want.
 They can be eaten without shame or guilt.
 I tell clients it’s the “deglorification” of food.
+But this process often takes support from a skilled dietitian so you can learn eating skills that support your body’s physical needs first, before learning to be a competent eater around all foods.
+Having somewhere there to support you can help ease the distress that is bound to come in this process.
+It’s hard work, but it’s well worth it.

 Intuitive eating is a journey and you never really “arrive” – we aren’t perfect people.
 Instead you continue learning how to treat yourself with compassion + gentleness, withhold judgment, and take care of your body regardless of your pant size.
-And that is what I call healthy.
+And that is what we call healthy.

 More books on this topic that I recommend are: